dtiezzi/MLFramework/README.md

 # MLFramework

-## Python machine learning framework
+## Python machine learning framework for classification problemns.

 This is a developing version and the following algorithms have already implemented: